mongodb/docs/primer/source/core/production-notes.rst

 .. note::
    By default, :setting:`~security.authorization` is not enabled and :program:`mongod` assumes a trusted environment.
-You can enable :doc:`security/auth </core/security>` mode if you need it.
+You can enable :manual:`security/auth </core/security>` mode if you need it.

-See documents in the :doc:`Security Section </security>` for additional information, specifically:
+See documents in the :manual:`Security Section </security>` for additional information, specifically:

 - :ref:`security-port-numbers`
 - :ref:`security-firewalls`
-- :doc:`Network Security Tutorials </administration/security-network>`
+- :manual:`Network Security Tutorials </administration/security-network>`

 For Windows users, consider the `Windows Server Technet Article on TCP Configuration <http://technet.microsoft.com/en-us/library/dd349797.aspx>`_